 The controls are deep, but they allow you to do a lot more than your average over the shoulder sandbox shooter.
 You have your standard, run, jump, gunfire, reload, grenade, toggle guns, toggle grenades buttons, but you also have the infamous grapple hook.
 This hook is what the Bionic Commando reboot was missing.
-Double pressing it will send you instantly zipping to wherever it latched onto.
-Traversal is made super easy, climbing up buildings with the hook, but not just that, but you have a parachute that is used to glide around.
+A simple press will send you instantly zipping to wherever it latched onto.
+Traversal is made super easy, climbing up buildings with the hook, but you have a parachute that is used to glide around or launch yourself in combination with the grappler.
 Simply hit the jump button while in the air to deploy the chute.
 Pressing and holding the grappling hook will grapple something, but then when you hold it, aim at something else and release the button, you’ve now tethered two things together, which results in hilarity.
 Tether a moving car to the ground, to watch the car flip over.
 Tether a NPC to a rocketing propane tank and watch them blast off.
-Not just that, but there is plenty of car combat.
-Normal games would have you just get in a car, not this game, you can get on top of the car to shoot things, or you can slip down in front or behind the car to shoot things using the car for cover as its moving.
+There is plenty of car combat.
+Normal games would have you just get in a car, but in Just Cause 2, you can get on top of the car to shoot things, or you can slip down in front or behind the car to shoot things using the car for cover as it’s moving.
+If there’s no driver and you’re vehicle surfing, you have a bit of control over the vehicle.
 You can take over moving vehicles, with easy quick time events that show a struggle instead of just kicking a person out from behind the wheel.

 Combat is pretty easy, you just aim the cursor and fire.
 There is no aim button, if your cursor is remotely near anyone or anything, you will see a red highlight around the logical target.
 So if you the player have terrible aim, Rico Rodriguez will still shoot the target.
 In terms of holding guns, you can hold one two handed gun and two one handed guns.
 There are throwable explosives and you can toggle between two types.
 You can also melee enemies with the grappling hook.

 With so much control freedom, you can tackle missions any way that you want.
 Such as a car chase mission where you need to escort the driver, do you grappling hook vehicle to vehicle, taking out enemies and struggling to knock out the driver?
 Do you tether the other vehicles to the ground and watch them crash, or do you use your parachute to hover over the action and blow up the other vehicles?
+Even a simple beat the clock race that forces you to have a land vehicle… well I could use that fancy red car over there, but I’m already driving a tank, so I’ll take the tank.
 The choice is yours.
 It is an excellent game to do what you want.